-From August 11 - 13, 2017, 50 passionate teen girls from around the DMV will convene for the 4th annual Warrior Princess Leadership Conference at Camp Deep Creek.
+From August 10-12, 2018, 50 passionate teen girls from around the DMV will convene for the 5th annual Warrior Princess Leadership Conference.
 For 3 days these young female leaders will participate in leadership training, learn from influential speakers, and engage in skills-based workshops.

 Through mentorship through IAWIA Experts, Teen advisory, and corporate executives, IAWIA participants will gain core leadership skills, empowerment, and training in community- based and advocacy.
 The Warrior Princess Conference strives to empower, educate and embolden the potential of every girl there.

 I Am Who I Am Corporation (IAWIA) is a 501(c)(3) non-profit organization that helps at-risk teen girls find their TRUE authenticity through Evidence Based Mentoring for girls 11 to age 18 in Washington Metropolitan (MD & VA) area.
 Each year IAWIA host an interactive teen girl youth Leadership Development conference, called the Warrior Princess Conference (WPC) where our goal and objective is for them to get educated, equipped, and encouraged to be great role models and productive civic leader creating social change.
 The needs of the girls are to hygiene products, helping them become leaders, building their low self-esteem & self-worth, and empowering & engaging the girls with working toward creating important impacts that address issues facing our community both today and into the future.
 This request for your support of IAWIA at-risk youth.